dgeb/ember-cli-addon-guard/README.md

 For this reason, `ember-cli-addon-guard` is only concerned with preventing multiple versions of _run-time_ dependencies from co-existing in a project.
 In order to determine whether an addon contains run-time code, it's checked to see if it contains `addon`, `app`, or `src` directories.

-### Dealing with Conflicts

-In the `ember-wormhole` example above, you have several options you might choose from:

- - pin your app's `ember-power-select` dependency to an older version that uses `ember-wormhole` 0.3 (if one exists) until `ember-modal-dialog` is updated
- - fork `ember-modal-dialog` and make whatever changes are necessary for it to work with `ember-wormhole` 0.5, then use your fork until those changes are accepted upstream

-Another option is also available with `ember-cli-addon-guard`: multiple versions of addons can be allowed to coexist by namespacing each of them by their version.
-When these addons are merged together, their names will now be unique, which should allow them to co-exist.
-This approach should be used with caution and well-tested, but should work with most well-behaved addons that have no concept of shared global state.
-In order to enable namespacing, each addon must be whitelisted (see below).

 ## Usage

 When `ember-cli-addon-guard` is added to your project, it will automatically attempt to identify and circumvent conflicts prior to every build.

-You can also manually run `ember addon-guard` to get a more detailed report of any problems encountered in a project.
+You can also manually run `ember addon-guard` to get a detailed report of any problems encountered in a project without performing a build.

-## Configuration
+### Configuration

 Configuration for this addon is specified in a dedicated file in your project's `config` folder.
 For apps, this will be `config/addon-guard.js`, and for addons, this will be the dummy app's `tests/dummy/config/addon-guard.js`.